rockfireredmoon/icetone/README.md

 ![Alt text](src/main/readme/containers-panel.png?raw=true "Panel")

-*This example also demonstrates a technique I have found useful using Icetone, using an 'instance initializer' to construct a component.
+_This example also demonstrates a technique I have found useful using Icetone, using an 'instance initializer' to construct a component.
 The code between {{ and }} is run within the context of the Panel object.
 This (together with using MigLayout) makes it possible to arrange your Java code in a way that reflects the actual layout.
-If you prefer though, you can just construc the controls in the normal way and invoke it's methods in the normal way through a variable or chaining. *
+If you prefer though, you can just construct the controls and invoke it's methods in the normal way through a variable or chaining. _

 ```java